Skip to content

 Message

-The data sent by using the ICapPublisher interface is called Message.
+The data sent using the ICapPublisher interface is called a Message.

 TimeoutException thrown in consumer using HTTPClient